Copyright counter notification basics

 - If the counter notice is complete and valid, YouTube will forward it to the claimant.

-After we process your counter notification by forwarding it to the claimant, the claimant has 10 business days to provide us with evidence that they have initiated a court action to keep the content down.
+After we process your counter notification by forwarding it to the claimant, the claimant has 10 business days to give us evidence that they've initiated a court action to keep the content down.
 This time period is a requirement of copyright law, so please be patient.

 If your account has been suspended for multiple copyright violations, the counter notification webform will be inaccessible.
 If appropriate, you may submit a free-form counter notification.